AMRmicrobiology/WGS-Analysis-VariantCalling/README.md

 [![license-shield]][license-url]

 ## Introduction
-This repository hosts a pipeline build with Nextflow for whole-genome sequencing (WGS) analysis and genetic variant calling, specifically optimized for **Illumina sequencing** data of bacterial genomes.
-It is designed to offer an automated, reproducible, and scalable solution for processing large-scale genomic data in clinical microbiology research.
+This repository contains Nextflow-based pipeline for whole-genome sequencing (WGS) analysis and genetic variant calling, specifically optimized for **Illumina sequencing** data from bacterial genomes.
+It is designed to provide an automated, reproducible, and scalable solution for processing large-scale genomic data in clinical microbiology research.

 ![Current pipeline of the project](PipelineCP_V2.0.png)